Summer Trillium Awards

 What to expect

-• Submit a nomination: The online form is available starting June 1.
+• Submit a nomination: The online form is now available.
 The deadline to submit a nomination is July 1.
 You will need the property’s full mailing address and your contact information.

-• City staff will take curbside photos the week of July 20 (the specific date will be posted in 2026).
+• City staff will take curbside photos the week of July 23, 2026.
 Please close your garage door and avoid parking on the curbside during picture day.

 • The Trillium Sub-Committee will assess properties based on photos and the scoring system.
 Review the scoring section for details